1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 Israel vs. Europe

 Compared to major European ecosystems like London, Berlin, and Paris, Israel punches significantly above its weight on a per-capita basis.
 The UK raised approximately $18 billion across a population of 67 million, while Israel’s 9.3 million people generated half that amount.
+For a side-by-side view of funded startup ecosystems across Europe and beyond, browse our startup lists by location.

 Israel vs. Global Hubs: By The Numbers